iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> Terrible why do I have to have some "celebrity" talking to me.
+I just want to complete the programme on my own.
+Why is there no option to turn the voice off.
+Usual bbc rubbish.<br> :date: __2020-12-15 00:09:57__

 > Constantly crashes<br> :date: __2020-12-10 08:08:26__

 > Keeps turning off, need to restart app.
 Does not work with my Spotify.<br> :date: __2020-12-10 07:37:08__